-Mr. Chairman, in closing, I want to thank you again for the opportunity to testify and to let you know that our farmer members of the National Sorghum Producers appreciate the task you have before you.
-While we have focused on aspects of Title I and crop insurance today, these farm policy cornerstones have significant impacts on other important areas to our industry like research, rural development, bioenergy, trade promotion and market development-all important pieces to a larger puzzle that underscore the value of the farm safety net and its central necessity toward ensuring farmers like me and my family are able to continue to farm from one season to the next.

-Thank you again for the opportunity to testify today, and we look forward to working with the House Agriculture Committee and our fellow commodity organizations to make meaningful improvements to the Farm Bill.
+Madam Chairwoman, in closing, I want to thank you again for the opportunity to testify and to let you know that our farmer members of the National Sorghum Producers appreciate the task you have before you.
+While we have focused on aspects of Title I, crop insurance, and trade promotion, these farm policy cornerstones have significant impacts on other important areas to our industry like research, rural development, and bioenergy.
+All are important pieces to a larger puzzle that underscore the value of the farm safety net and its central necessity toward ensuring farmers like me and my family are able to continue to farm from one season to the next.
+Thank you again for the opportunity to testify and we look forward to working with the Senate Agriculture, Nutrition, and Forestry Committee and our fellow commodity organizations to make meaningful improvements to the Farm Bill.